Glukar/Learning_Java/Projekti/README.md

-# All of my current projects
+# All of my current projects:
 ## Calculator
 ## OperacijaKolokvijum